 6. Getting hit on the head causes severe amnesia.

 You’ve seen this in countless movies, books and even cartoons: Someone gets banged on the head and loses their memory, setting the narrative in motion.
-In reality, head injuries rarely cause severe amnesia.
-Concussions are the most common outcome from hurting your head in an accident or from a sports injury.
+In reality, concussions are the most common outcome from hurting your head in an accident or from a sports injury.
 Although a concussion often causes confusion and can impact the ability to remember new information initially for a few days or weeks, it’s not associated with severe amnesia.
 Amnesia is typically caused by a stroke, a seizure, or brain inflammation, but remains a rare condition.

 7. Your brain stops growing after childhood.